 Suomenlinna Church

-Although we didn’t a chance to step inside the church, it’s suppose to be quite beautiful inside.
+Although we didn’t have a chance to step inside the church, it’s supposed to be quite beautiful inside.

 Great Courtyard

 The Great Courtyard of Suomenlinna is the main square of the island.
-It was built in the 1760’s and badly damaged in the Crimean War in 1855.
-The tomb of Ehrensvard (the architect, artist, creator of the Suomenlinna) can be found in the Great Courtyard.
+It was built in the 1760s and badly damaged in the Crimean War in 1855.
+The tomb of Ehrensvard (the architect, artist, and creator of the Suomenlinna) can be found in the Great Courtyard.

 Kustaanmiekka

 My favourite attraction on Suomenlinna was the Kustaanmiekka.
-Until we stumbled into area, we kept wondering why this island was called a sea fortress?
-It was here where we finally got to see the cannons of the original sea fortress, and the Russian defence line complete with sand banks and artillery emplacements.
+Until we stumbled into the area, we kept wondering why this island was called a sea fortress.
+It was here where we finally got to see the cannons of the original sea fortress, and the Russian defence line complete with sandbanks and artillery emplacements.

 King’s Gate